-- InternalTime selects the Coaxlink card local time: A monotonic time base that increments by 1 every 1 microsecond and wraps around after about 71 minutes when it reaches the maximum value of 4,294,967,295. - QDC1Position and QDC2Position selects the Position Counter of the Quadrature Decoder tools QDC1 and QDC2 respectively.

-Important: For correct operation of the UAS with a position reference, the position counter must increment monotonically and not faster than every microsecond.

-Note: To ensure monotonic increments of the QDC position counter:

-- Set properly QuadratureDecoderToolForwardDirection such that the counter increments when the object moves in the forward direction. - If it exists any backward motion, prevent the position counter to decrement by setting the QuadratureDecoderToolOutputMode to ForwardOnly or to FirstPassForwardOnly.
+- InternalTime selects the Coaxlink card local time: A monotonic time base that increments by 1 every 1 microsecond and wraps around after about 71 minutes when it reaches the maximum value of 4,294,967,295. - QDC1Position and QDC2Position selects the Position Counter of the Quadrature Decoder tools QDC1 and QDC2 respectively. - For correct operation of the UAS with a position reference, both conditions must be satisfied: - The position counter must increment monotonically! - The position counter may not increment faster than every microsecond. - To ensure monotonic increments of the QDC position counter: - Set properly QuadratureDecoderToolForwardDirection such that the counter increments when the object moves in the forward direction. - If it exists any backward motion, prevent the position counter to decrement by setting the QuadratureDecoderToolOutputMode to ForwardOnly or to